 The following video clip is from a BBC Documentary called “The Private Life of… Chickens” and shows you how easily a fox will squeeze under a fence:

 This seems to be obvious – and of course, it won’t stop visits during the late afternoon or early morning, but you are more likely to have a fox visit during the night.
 So lock up those birds EVERY night without fail!

-2. Secure accommodation
+2. Secure well-built chicken houses

 A suitable shotgun or firearm is the usual method, although the person (in the UK) must hold a valid shotgun certificate.

 I personally do not believe in ‘rehoming a fox by trapping it, then driving out-of-town to the countryside before releasing it.

 Firstly, foxes are territorial animals, and other foxes in the area will attack it; secondly, it will need to eat before too long and doesn’t know where to find food in its new environment.

 The fox may find somebody else’s chickens but will probably starve to death.